kvjmistry/NueXSec/README.md

 # NueXSec
 A repository for a Nue XSec Selection using the NuMI Beam

+## Setup instructions
+Clone the repository by doing `git clone https://github.com/kvjmistry/NueXSec.git` If you want the current branch I am working on, then you can do `git checkout pandora`

+next source the setup script: `source setup_nuexsec.sh`

+and thats it!

+What follows is whats in this repository and how to use it.

 ## Input to Code
 This repository uses the input n-tuples written by the pandora LEE team.
 Please see this link for more info.